dcmouser/mewlo/doc/sphinx/book/core/index.rst

 Core Packages
 =============

-From here you can learn about the core Mewlo packages.
+From here you can learn about the core Mewlo packs.

 .. toctree::